Buy a Car at an Arizona Auto Auction

 All you need is a valid U.S. driver’s license.
 Friends and relatives are welcome to accompany you and will not require identification.
-You should also bring your prefered form of payment.
+You should also bring your preferred form of payment.
 Most locations accept credit and debits cards – while all locations accept cash.
 Checks are usually not allowed as a payment at public auto auctions.
 However, you may contact the location before your arrival to verify or to ask for an exception.

 Where do they cars come from?
 Are they damaged?
 Are they drivable?

 Most of the vehicles at Arizona Auto Auctions are from local dealers and private sellers.
-These include: trade-ins, bank repos, police impounds, abandoned tow lot vehicles, and private individuals selling their own cars.
+These include: trade-ins, bank repos, police impounds, abandoned tow lot vehicles, junk cars, and private individuals selling their own cars.
 All vehicles are sold with a clean title, unless otherwise stated.
-Typically, 99.9% of the auction’s inventory will have clean titles without any salvage history.
+Typically, 99% of the auction’s inventory will have clean titles without any salvage history.
 If you are unsure, just ask before you offer to buy the vehicle.
 Auctions are required by law to inform you of the title status of the vehicle before you purchase it.